-The earliest known element of the archaeological record within the study area comprises a small number of poorly defined gullies and pits associated with worked flint on the western perimeter of Park Farm, identified in the course of trial trenching (MDO21929 and EDO5356); the remains are located immediate outside of the site boundary at Ham.
+There are a number of recorded heritage assets within the application site boundary.
+The earliest known element of the archaeological record within the proposed development site comprises a small number of poorly defined gullies and pits associated with worked flint on the western perimeter of Park Farm, identified in the course of trial trenching (MDO21919 and EDO5356).
 This assemblage is tentatively suggestive of late prehistoric settlement and an according phase was assigned to pottery associated with a nearby ditch.
-This assemblage is tentatively suggestive of late prehistoric settlement and an according phase was assigned to pottery associated with a nearby ditch.
-This assemblage is tentatively suggestive of late prehistoric settlement and an according phase was assigned to pottery associated with a nearby ditch.
 The next phase of archaeological evidence within the assemblage is later medieval in date.
 The programme of trial trenching noted immediately above excavated a profile of an unscheduled section of Gillingham Park pale.
 This demonstrated the existence of a shallow external ditch paired with a stone-covered bank (MDO3873 and EDO5356).
-The former extent of Gillingham Deer Park overlies much of the eastern portion of the application site in and around Park Farm (MWB27854).
-It was in use by 1228, until 1628 when it was officially 'Disafforested'.
+The former extent of Gillingham Deer Park overlaps with the Park Farm and Kingsmead Business Park areas of the proposed development area (MWB27854).
+It was in use by 1228, until 1628 when it was officially disafforested.